micag2025/Toolkit_Google_ADK/README.md

 # Toolkit Agents with Google’s Agent Development Kit (ADK)

+The project uses **Google’s Agent Development Kit (ADK)** to build, orchestrate, and deploy advanced multi-agent systems.
+The ultimate goal is to create an AI agent with access to real-time information from the web.
+An agent is a system where an LLM serves as the "brain" providing generative capabilities, combined with tools that allow actions in the real world.
+This foundation enables further expansion into research, code generation, and multimedia content creation.

+This project focuses on building a comprehensive `AI Developer Agent` capable of:
+- Researching the latest AI developments in real-time.
+- Generating Python code.
+- Leveraging platforms like HuggingFace and GitHub.

 An interactive **ADK Web application** that helps AI developers:
 - Discover **recent AI news, articles, platforms, and use cases**